SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 1. use the mongo-mounts configuration option to restrict the resources exposed by RESTHeart Platform Core;
 2. use a MongoDB user with just enough permission: *read* or *readWrite* on mounted databases

-The following example, creates a MongoDB user with appropriate roles to expose the databases *db1*, *db2* and *db3* in read only mode.
+The following example, creates a MongoDB user with appropriate roles to expose the databases *restheart.

 {: .black-code}
 ```javascript